 - 1. Add 50 μL of room temperature, thoroughly resuspended, KAPA HyperPure Beads to each amplified sample library. - 2.
 Mix the amplified sample library and KAPA HyperPure Beads thoroughly and centrifuge briefly to collect all droplets.
 Do NOT allow beads to pellet. - 3.
 Incubate the sample at room temperature for 5 minutes to allow the amplified sample library to bind to the beads. - 4.
 Place the sample on a magnet to capture the beads.
 Incubate until the liquid is clear. - 5.
 Carefully remove and discard the supernatant. - 6.
-Keeping the sample on the magnet, add 200 $\mu L$ of freshly-prepared 80% ethanol. - 7.
-Incubate the sample at room temperature for $\geq$ 30 seconds. - 8.
+Keeping the sample on the magnet, add 200 μ L of freshly-prepared 80% ethanol. - 7.
+Incubate the sample at room temperature for ≥30 seconds. - 8.
 Carefully remove and discard the ethanol. - 9.
-Keeping the sample on the magnet, add 200 $\mu$ L of freshly-prepared 80% ethanol. - 10.
-Incubate the sample at room temperature for $\geq$ 30 seconds. - 11.
+Keeping the sample on the magnet, add 200 μL of freshly-prepared 80% ethanol. - 10.
+Incubate the sample at room temperature for ≥30 seconds. - 11.
 Carefully remove and discard the ethanol.
 Remove residual ethanol without disturbing the beads. - 12.
 Allow the beads to dry at room temperature, sufficiently for all of the ethanol to evaporate.

 Over-drying the beads may result in dramatic yield loss.
-Over-drying is indicated by a dry, cracked appearance on the surface of the bead pellet.
-The surface of the bead pellet should have a matte appearance when sufficiently dried.
+Over-drying is indicated by a dry, cracked appearance of the bead pellet.
+The bead pellet should have a matte appearance when sufficiently dried.